 When generated

-This primitive is generated by the SPoS either: a) after receiving a MIS_Prereg_Xfer.indication primitive if the MIS application that received the corresponding MIS_Prereg_Xfer.request primitive did not invoke a MIS_N2N_Prereg_Xfer.request primitive, or b) after receiving a MIS_N2N_Prereg_Xfer.confirm primitive.
+This primitive is generated by the MIS user on SPoS either: a) after receiving an MIS_Prereg_Xfer.indication primitive if the MIS user that received the corresponding MIS_Prereg_Xfer.request primitive did not invoke an MIS_N2N_Prereg_Xfer.request primitive, or b) after receiving a MIS_N2N_Prereg_Xfer.confirm primitive.
 If the SPoS has received a positive confirmation that the TPoS has accepted the Security Association, this will enable the MN to complete the establishment of the secure tunnel.

 Effect on receipt

-The local MISF generates a MIS_Prereg_Xfer response protocol message in order to provide the MN with the information previously requested in MIS_N2N_Prereg_Xfer request.
+The local MISF generates an MIS_Prereg_Xfer response message in order to provide the MN with the information previously requested in MIS_N2N_Prereg_Xfer request.

 MIS_Prereg_Xfer.confirm